Bynder/bynder-python-sdk/README.md

 create_usage(itegration_id, asset_id, query)
 usage(query)
 delete_usage(integration_id, asset_id, query)
-upload_file(file_path, brand_id, media_id, query)
+upload_file(file_path, brand_id, query)
 ```

 With the `upload_file` method you can do two things.
 You can upload a
 new asset, or you can upload a new version of an exising asset.
-You can
-control this by sending a media\_id or not.

 ### collection\_client: